t-sanchez/ada-parliament-ML/README.md

 Having the results from both Topic Modelling and Sentiment Analysis, we perform a Machine Learning task, trying to predict what a certain deputee will vote on a given topic, using the informations we previously obtained.
 The few trials we did with different approaches, detailed in the `03-ML` were quite inconclusive, and we hence shifted to another task : simply establishing a voting profile, which is more of a Data Analysis task, instead of predicting the future votes.

 ### Voting profile
-Described in the `04-VotingProfile` folder, we perform some Exploratory Data Analysis, trying to extract useful information from the *Voting* results, along with the Topic we modelled.
+Described in the `04b-VotingProfile` folder, we perform some Exploratory Data Analysis, trying to extract useful information from the *Voting* results, along with the Topic we modelled.
+We aim at formatting the data in a useful manner to display interactively the votes at different levels of aggregation.

+The idea we want to follow is going from a very general overview of the profile of a person towards what his vote was on each of the votes at the parliament, in a useful and clear manner.
+This requires first to format the data in a good way for this purpose and then developping visualisation tools.

 ### Visualization
 Using the d3.js framework, we work on visualising our Data.
 The details are in the `05-Viz` folder.